torchbox-forks/wagtail-readinglevel/README.md

 4. Flesch Score - calculated using the [Flesch Reading Ease forumal](https://en.wikipedia.org/wiki/Flesch%E2%80%93Kincaid_readability_tests) (only suitable for English).
 5. Gunning Fog Index - calculated using the [Gunning Fog Index](https://en.wikipedia.org/wiki/Gunning_fog_index)

+## Compatibility

+- Wagtail >= 5.1
+- Django >= 3.2

+if you need to use this package on an earlier Wagtail version than 5.1, you can use the PyPi 3.5.0 release: <https://pypi.org/project/wagtail-readinglevel/3.5.0/>

 ## Installation

 The package is intended to be installed from Github, not PyPi.
 To install: